 • Invest in high-priority projects with Public-Private Partnership (PPP) tools.
 The Murphy and McFarland sites have been identified as key development sites.
 However, there is a significant financial gap for new development to be feasible in Milwaukie.
 The City has access to many different tools for investing in high-priority projects.
-The City should identify which of these tools they are comfortable using, identify criteria for when and where to use these tools, and then explore potential catalytic development options to invest in with these tools.
+The City should identify which of these tools they are comfortable using, identify criteria for when and where to use them, and then explore potential catalytic development options to invest in with these tools.

-Fundamental Concept #2: Promote high quality urban design that is complementary to surrounding area Land Use
+Fundamental Concept #2: Promote high quality urban design that is complementary to surrounding area

 - Use residential edge treatment design standards on Monroe St and 37th Ave to ensure streetscape compatibility and a smooth aesthetic transition between any McFarland site development and the residential properties it faces.
-Building setbacks should be limited, and primary entrances should be prominent and facing the residential street.
-A substantial amount of ground floor transparency should also be required to provide visual connection between indoor and outdoor activities. - Use commercial edge treatment design standards on 37th Ave adjacent to and across from the Murphy site to ensure the streetscape is pedestrian friendly and compatible with the surrounding area.
-Building setbacks should be limited, and primary entrances should be prominent and facing the residential street.
+Building setbacks should be consistent and should reinforce the classical residential design. - Use commercial edge treatment design standards on 32nd Ave adjacent to and across from the Murphy site to ensure the streetscape is pedestrian friendly and compatible with the surrounding area.

+Building setbacks should be limited, and primary entrances should be prominent and facing the commercial street.
 A substantial amount of ground floor transparency should also be required to provide visual connections between indoor and outdoor activities.